robertfoss/memcpy.io/content/2017-04-27_android_imx6.md

 This work is built on efforts by a lot people:

   * Pengutronix who's been doing i.MX6 platform work.
-  * Christian Gmeiner, Wladimir Van Der Laan, and the other etnviv developers.
+  * Christian Gmeiner, Wladimir Van Der Laan, and the other etanviv developers.
   * Rob Herring at Linaro for getting the ball rolling with AOSP for Zii.
   * Andrey Smirnov for driver support for the RDU2 such as i.MX6 PCI, ARM PL310 L2 Cache controller, RTC, and other i.MX6qp driver fixups.